-- the Market value: or - the preceding year's appraised value PLUS an amount not to exceed 10 percent for each year since the property was reappraised; - PLUS the value of any improvements added since the last re-appraisal.
+PLUS 10 percent for each year since the property was re-appraised; PLUS the value of any improvements added since the last re-appraisal

 Assessed values of capped properties must be recomputed annually.
 If a capped property sells, the cap automatically expires as of January 1st of the year following sale of the property and the property is appraised at its market value.
-An analogous provision applies to new homes.
-While a developer owns them, unoccupied residences may be partially complete and appraised as part of an inventory.
-This valuation is estimated using the district's land value and the percentage of completion for the improvement contribution that usually is similar to the developer's construction costs as a basis of completion on the valuation date.
-However, in the year following changes in completion, occupancy, or sale, they are appraised at market value.
+An analogous provision

-Beginning in 2010, Texas Property Tax Code Section 23.01 © was amended to require that the market value of a residence homestead be determined solely on the basis of the current use of the property regardless of its highest and best use.
+Beginning in 2010, Texas Property Tax Code Section 23.01 was amended to require that the market value of a residence homestead be determined solely on the basis of the current use of the property regardless of its highest and best use.